eatdrinkhealthy/edh-app/README.md

     * there is a note in the troubleshooting / tips github page, that says the parent component must have width and height, else won't display
     * google maps has a similar issue, you must set html, body, and parent all to 100% height / width, and set the map's parent position: relative (this made google map work)
         * note, this has NOT yet worked for google-map-react
+    * setting position to absolute seems one step closer. it displays the map correctly, but will run in to problems eventually with z-index
+        * note, google-map-react uses position absolute, and has it working somehow